gitpan/Task-Kensho-OOP/README.md

 The `cpanm` client requires interactive mode to be enabled for this to work:

     cpanm --interactive Task-Kensho

-# RELEASE SCHEDULE

-Starting with release 0.18, [Task::Kensho](https://metacpan.org/pod/Task::Kensho) was moved to a monthly release cycle.
-This will facilitate a consistent schedule for upstream vendors to track the changes in [Task::Kensho](https://metacpan.org/pod/Task::Kensho).

 # BUGS AND LIMITATIONS